dewiniaid/gs4-lich-scripts/Foreach.md

        If, after all of the above, ;foreach doesn't have status data for the container (meaning it's probably not in your inventory), it assumes that it won't have status data for any of its contents either and exits.

+4. **Item Sorting**: If the SORTED or REVERSED options are specified, they are applied to each container inventory.

-4. **Item Filtering**: For each container and list of items in to_filter, items are filtered based on your criteria, including applying any options (e.g. `UNIQUE`, `MARKED`, `FIRST 5`).
+5. **Item Filtering**: For each container and list of items in to_filter, items are filtered based on your criteria, including applying any options (e.g. `UNIQUE`, `MARKED`, `FIRST 5`).
 If you're filtering by status and any item is not found in the the table, `;foreach` complains loudly and exits.
 This particular failure should never occur, since of all the related checks should have happened earlier.